Journalists cover many areas of life, finding and presenting information for print, broadcast, or online.

 Reporters gather information and present it in a written or spoken form in news stories, feature articles or documentaries.
-Reporters may work on the staff of news organisations, but may also work freelance, writing stories for whoever pays them.

 The editor is usually the person who makes the final decision about what is included in the newspaper, magazine or news bulletins.
 He or she is responsible for all the content and all the journalists.
-Editors may have deputies and assistants to help them.

 There are many other jobs which can be done by journalists.
 It is a career with many opportunities.